 With a bachelor's degree, a person can work as a mental counseling aide or a social service worker.
 A master's degree is usually necessary to become certified or licensed as a mental therapist.
 It is even advisable to have a doctorate degree in mental health therapy.
 To become a mental therapist, students must complete 48 to 60 semester hours of postgraduate study.

 Licensing prerequisites depend on the work setting, the state and counseling specialty.
 Courses of study for those wishing to become mental therapists include human development, addiction counseling, mental health counseling, observation techniques, counseling psychology and professional ethics.

 Some states require approximately 3,000 hours of supervision in a clinical setting, after a master's degree is obtained.
 This is referred to as an internship.
 Each year after receiving their licenses, mental therapists have to take 100 units of academic credit to keep their licenses active.

 Some counselors opt for certification through the National Board for Certified Counselors.
 Passing this certification exam exempts mental therapy students in certain states from taking the state licensing exam.
 Becoming certified is usually voluntary.

 Career and Salary Information

-The U.S. Bureau of Labor Statistics predicts that mental health counselor jobs will increase 20% from 2014-2024, much faster than the average increase of 7% predicted for all jobs (www.bls.gov).
-The agency also reported that the median salary for mental health counselors in the 90th percentile or higher earned $72,990 or more per year, whereas the bottom 10th percentile earned $28,240 or less per year.
+The U.S. Bureau of Labor Statistics predicts that mental health counselor jobs will increase much faster than the national average through 2028 (www.bls.gov).
+In May 2018, the BLS reported that mental health counselors in the 90th percentile or higher earned $72,990 or more per year, whereas the bottom 10th percentile earned $28,240 or less per year.